Mariam-44/FILMVERSE-Website/README.md

 - [Git](https://git-scm.com/downloads) (optional, for cloning)
 - **Firebase account** for authentication and database
 - **TMDB API account** for movie data

+### Note for New Users
+- **Just want to try it?** Visit the [live demo](https://filmverse-website.vercel.app/) - no setup required!
+- **Want to contribute or customize?** Follow the installation steps below
+- You don't need extensive React or Firebase experience to run this application locally

 ### Installation & Setup